 - Destructive Savior: Because Chan's fighting style in movies relies heavily on Improv Fu and Improvised Weapons, he'll end up winning... after demolishing more than half of public property.
 It's a wonder he doesn't end up with a staggering fine afterward.

 - Determinator: He's broken pretty much every bone in his body and has a hole in his head, but keeps going like it's nobody's business.

-- Does Not Like Guns: Despite using guns in many of his American-film roles (and the fact that his characters don't have a problem with it), Jackie mentioned in a special called "My Stunts" that he thinks guns are terrible and that holding a gun does not make a person a hero.
+- Does Not Like Guns: Something that sets him apart from Bruce Lee, who is a gun collector.
+Despite using guns in many of his American-film roles (and the fact that his characters don't have a problem with it), Jackie mentioned in a special called "My Stunts" that he thinks guns are terrible and that holding a gun does not make a person a hero.

-- Everyone Went to School Together: Justified, as there were only so many Chinese Opera schools; several of his classmates are famous in their own right, like Sammo Hung and Yuen Biao.
+- Everyone Went to School Together: Justified, as there were only so many Chinese Opera schools; several of his classmates are famous in their own right, like his "brothers" Sammo Hung and Yuen Biao.

 - Excuse Me While I Multitask: In many of his films, he's often seen doing other tasks in addition to whatever fights he's caught up in at the moment.

 - Faux Fluency: In most of his English-language movies, he plays characters that speak more fluently than he can.
 He does speak English fairly well, just not as naturally as some of his characters.

 - He often has to be fed his lines while shooting a scene and repeats them verbatim without thinking of the meaning, resulting in the infamous "horse" outtake from Rush Hour 2.As the entire cast and crew loudly guffaws